tsedio/tsed/readme.md

 ## Quick start
 #### Create your express server

-`ts-express-decorators` provide a `ServerLoad` class to configure your express quickly.
+TsExpressDecorators provide a `ServerLoad` class to configure your express quickly.
 Just create a `server.ts` in your root project, declare a new `Server` class that extends `ServerLoader`.

 ```typescript
 import * as Express from "express";